magevision/magento2-admin-category-product-thumbnail/README.md

 ## Other Features
 	* Developed by a Magento Certified Developer
 	* Meets Magento standard development practices
-        * Single License is valid for 1 live Magento installation and unlimited test Magento installations
 	* Simple installation
 	* 100% open source